ssbc/ssb-tribes2/README.md

 - `opts` _Object_ - currently empty, but will be used in the future to specify details like whether the group has an admin subgroup, etc.
 - `cb` _Function_ - callback function of signature `(err, group)` where `group` is an object containing:

-  - `id` _CloakedId_ - a cipherlink that's safe to use publicly to name the group, and is used in `recps` to trigger encrypting messages to that group, encoded as an ssb-uri
+  - `id` _GroupUri_ - a cipherlink that's safe to use publicly to name the group, and is used in `recps` to trigger encrypting messages to that group, encoded as an ssb-uri
   - `subfeed` _Keys_ - the keys of the subfeed you should publish group data to
-  - `secret` _Buffer_ - the symmetric key used by the group for encryption
+  - `writeKey` _GroupKey_ - the current key used for publishing new messages to the group.
+It is one of the `readKeys`.
+  - `readKeys` _[GroupKey]_ - an array of all keys used to read messages for this group.
   - `root` _MessagedId_ - the MessageId of the `group/init` message of the group, encoded as an ssb-uri.

+  where _GroupKey_ is an object on the format

+  - `key` _Buffer_ - the symmetric key used by the group for encryption
+  - `scheme` _String_ - the scheme for this key

 ### `ssb.tribes2.get(groupId, cb)`

 Gets information about a specific group.

-- `groupId` _CloakedId_ - the public-safe cipherlink which identifies the group
+- `groupId` _GroupUri_ - the public-safe cipherlink which identifies the group
 - `cb` _Function_ - callback function of signature `(err, group)` where `group` is an object on the same format as the `group` object returned by #create

 ### `ssb.tribes2.list({ live }) => source`